eschweitzer78/gps-design-systems-lwc/docs/DSFR_README.md

 ## How to

-### Install the Salesforce GOV.FR Frontend
+### Install Salesforce GOUV.FR Design System for OmniStudio

 You'll find all the details in the top-level [README.md](https://github.com/eschweitzer78/gps-design-systems-lwc/README.md) file.

-### Configure each OmniScript for use of the GOV.FR Frontend
+### Configure each OmniScript for use of the GOUV.FR Frontend

 You can apply overrides on your choice of elements for the whole script, or do a targeted override on a single element; we suggest to systematically apply all overrides for full compliance.

 Here are the settings to use:

 |Element type|Key to use in mapping|Target LWC|